Parameter-free prediction of irradiation defect structures in tungsten at room temperature using stochastic cluster dynamics: Physical model of irradiation damage

-The simulations also include a one-hour annealing period at 290 K. This annealing is simulated by allowing the defects present in the system after irradiation to evolve according to their thermal relaxation laws (see terms with exponential terms in Fig.\ \ref{fig:big-slide} and eq.\ \eqref{eq:scd}).
-Thermal annealing is generally controlled by diffusion of mobile species and dissociation of large immobile species by emission of monomers.
+In the configuration used here, XRDS measurements are not depth-sensitive, and thus the XRDS results provide a depth-integrated picture of the defect size distributions.
+The relative defect density is assumed to follow the SRIM-calculated damage-depth profile illustrated in Fig.\ \ref{fig:cpdf}, and the defect densities reported by the experimental analysis correspond to the peak damage depth at $x=600$ nm \cite{schwendeman2025integral, Schwendeman_2026}.
+Therefore, for cross-consistency between experiments and modeling, here we sample PKA energies from the entire $C(x;E)$ function, i.e., first we sample the depth variable, $x^*$, with a probability given by the $x$ dependence of $C(x)$, followed by an energy sampling of $C(x^*;E)$.
+In order to match the experimental conditions, the simulations also include a one-hour annealing period at 290 K. This annealing is simulated by allowing the defects present in the system after irradiation to evolve according to their thermal relaxation laws (see terms with Boltzmann factors in Fig.\ \ref{fig:big-slide} and eq.\ \eqref{eq:scd}).
+Thermal annealing is generally controlled by diffusion of mobile species and dissociation of large immobile species by emission of monomers as described in the following subsection and the Appendix.